The Sustainability Plan: tool-kits

 The generative process for The Sustainability Plan: Tool-kits includes workshops, consultations and brainstorming sessions with staff, visitors, artists and members, as co-creators and co-producers.
 This follows focus groups conducted between June 2015 and 2016 gathering feedback and ideas from both arts and non-arts stakeholders.
 The Sustainability Plan overall responds to the urgent need to create sustainable models for artists and artist-led initiatives with critical reflection and practical guidance through the established expertise of Irish and international practitioners.

-Introductory texts and videos will be published in Spring 2018.
+Introductory texts will be published in Autumn and Winter 2018.

 InformationThe Sustainability Plan: tool-kits is kindly supported by the Arts Council of Ireland Visual Arts Project Award.